cpiker/condaCDF/README.md

 ```bash
 (base) $ conda-build ./recipe
 ```
-The build commands download the CDF software from the Goddard site and then patch the sources to cut out some build commands and to add in the python wrapper supplied by SpacePy.
+The build command downloads the CDF software from the Goddard site and then patches the sources to cut out some build commands and to add in the python wrapper supplied by SpacePy.